kluivert-queiroz/wipro-code-challenge/challenge-react/README.md

 ## Requisites

-All the identification must be put in attribute `data-testid`.
+All the identification must be put in attribute `data-test-id`.

 * **What should have?**